-Just like the internal affairs of a corporation are governed in part by the corporation's charter, its bylaws and (sometimes) a shareholders agreement or other similar agreements), LLCs use an "Operating Agreement" to set out how it will be governed, including management structure, restrictions on buying or selling ownership interests, profit sharing, dissolution and other important matters.
-LLC laws of New York, California, Delaware, and most or all other states are quite flexible, and the Operating Agreement of an LLC can benefit from that flexibility, and be designed according to the members' preferences.
+Just like the internal affairs of a corporation are governed in part by the corporation's charter, its bylaws and (sometimes) a shareholders agreement or other similar agreements), LLCs use an "Operating Agreement" to set out how it will be governed, including management structure, restrictions on buying or selling ownership interests, profit sharing, dissolution, and other important matters.
+LLC laws of New York, California, Delaware, and other states are quite flexible, and the Operating Agreement of an LLC can benefit from that flexibility, and be designed according to the members' preferences.

 Level of Administration

 Corporations must comply with more rigid government rules and regulations that LLCs do not have to follow.
 These rules and regulations involve stricter reporting and administrative requirements.

 Advantages of an LLC in California, New York, and Delaware